tibbben/geospatial-visualization/syllabus.md

 instructor decisions and any other *force majeur* that may take place during the quarter.

-All assigned reading is to be completed before the next class meeting. *A short one paragraph written summary of the required readings is to be emailed to [tnorris@miami.edu](mailto:tnorris@miami.edu) and [cmader@med.miami.edu](mailto:cmader@med.miami.edu) before class instruction begins (one email)*.
+All assigned reading is to be completed before the class meeting it is listed under. *A short one paragraph written summary of the required readings is to be emailed to [tnorris@miami.edu](mailto:tnorris@miami.edu) and [cmader@med.miami.edu](mailto:cmader@med.miami.edu) before class instruction begins (one email)*.
 While the optional reading is not required, most of these suggestions are not long reads, and the student's understanding of the material will benefit greatly if time is available.

+All assignments listed in the week are due the following week unless otherwise noted.

 *__Pre-Class Preparation:__*

 Before the first class meeting all students will receive an invite for an ESRI ArcGIS online account (if they do not already have one).
 All students should accept the invitation and log in to ArcGIS online at least one time before the first class meeting.

-Before the first class meeting all students should also complete the following reading assignments.
+> Before the first class meeting all students should also complete the Week 1 reading assignments (below).

+### Part I - Introduction to GIS and Geospatial Data Visualization (1 credit - five weeks)

+*__Week 1 (Aug.
+23 - 27):__ Introduction: What are maps, what is GIS and why are we here?*

+Introduce the course, the instructors, and the students.
+Review the entire syllabus.
+Share the students’ research/production contexts and objectives.
+Introduce maps and GIS as as tools for storytelling.

+>  Learning Objectives:

+-   Understand maps as tools for storytelling in the context of urban development and change.
+-   Able to describe geographic information systems as assemblages of data, humans, machines and code.
+-   Able to design file system structure for a GIS and geospatial data management.

+>  Practical Objectives:

+-   Identify and install appropriate software tools on student computers.

 >  Assigned Reading to be Completed Before First Class Meeting: